robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 **Talking Points:**

-- "Jinja2 is kind of like the engine that powers our vehicle (Flask).
-However, this happens behind the scenes."
+- Jinja2 is kind of like the engine that powers our vehicle (Flask).
+However, this happens behind the scenes.
-- "We're quickly peering behind the scenes to get an idea of what our engine can do."
+- We're quickly peering behind the scenes to get an idea of what our engine can do.

-- "Some examples of what makes Jinja2 awesome are:
+- Some examples of what makes Jinja2 awesome are:
   - **Template inheritance:** You can extend templates in very efficient ways.
   - **HTML escaping:** Malicious hackers can create XSS attacks by injecting HTML code into our site where other users insert data.
 Jinja2 helps us avoid that.
   - **Speed and efficiency:** Jinja2 is very fast.
 It compiles optimized Python code.
-  - **Flexibility and extensibility:** It's really easy to add our own filters and functions."
+  - **Flexibility and extensibility:** It's really easy to add our own filters and functions.
 </aside>

 Jinja2 has some really powerful features that web design folks want to take advantage of: